Russell Foster: Rods and cones unnecessary for entrainment

 In 1991, Foster and his colleagues provided evidence that rods and cones are not necessary for entrainment of an animal to light.
 In this experiment, Foster gave light pulses to retinally degenerative mice.
 These mice were homozygous for the rd allele and were shown to have no rods in their retina.
 Only a few cones were found to remain in the retina.
 To study the effects of light entrainment, magnitude of phase shift of locomotor activity was measured.
 The results showed that both mice with normal retina and mice with degenerate retina showed similar entrainment patterns.
 Foster hypothesized that circadian photoreception occurs with a small number of cones without an outer layer or that an unrecognised class of photoreceptive cells are present.

 In 1999, Foster studied light entrainment on mice without cones or both rods and cones.
 Mice without cones or without both photoreceptive cells (rd/rd cl allele) still entrained to light.
 Meanwhile, mice with eyes removed could not entrain to light.
 Foster concluded that rods and cones are unnecessary for entrainment to light, and that the murine eye contains additional photoreceptive cell types.
 Later studies showed that melanopsin expressing photoreceptive retinal ganglion cells (pGRCs) were accountable for non-rod, non-cone entrainment to light.

 Literary works

 He is the co-author with writer and broadcaster Leon Kreitzman of two popular science books on circadian rhythms, Rhythms of Life: The Biological Clocks that Control the Daily Lives of Every Living Thing and Seasons of Life: The Biological Rhythms That Enable Living Things to Thrive and Survive.
 He has also co-written a book titled Sleep: a Very Short Introduction.
+He wrote Life Time : The New Science of the Body Clock, and How It Can Revolutionize Your Sleep and Health.